 Four in ten women between 16 and 29 were affected comapred to 26% of men.
 Furthermore, one in five adults experienced depression in early 2021

-A new scientific study published this week by Professor Roger Hagen of the Norwegian University of Science suggests learning to stop repetitive brooding on problems can lift people out of depression.
+A recent scientific study published by Professor Roger Hagen of the Norwegian University of Science suggests learning to stop repetitive brooding on problems can lift people out of depression.

 The study used an approach called meta-cognitive therapy which is similiar to mindfulness and CBT (Cognitive Behavioural Therapy).
 The experiment looked at 39 people suffering from depression over 10 weeks.
 The group was divided into those receiving the therapy and the others were untreated.
 Six months after the trial, 80% of the therapy group acieved a full recovery with the relapse rate only a few per cent.